|

 The performances focus on Vietnamese life, legends, and more…

-17. Lantern Festival
+18. Lantern Festival

-joueur echec festival lanternes hoi an
+lantern festival hoi an

 The Lantern Festival of Hoi An (also called the Full Moon Festival) is one of the most famous festivals in Vietnam.
 It takes place on the 14th day of each lunar month.